 - 11 How to Cook Eye of Round Steak on a Grill

 - 12 Three Best Eye of Round Steak Recipes from Around the Web

 In a nutshell, it’s part of the cow’s butt, and it makes up part of a cheap and not so fancy team of meat and steak cuts.

 The hip and buttocks are hardworking muscles, and as such, they produce lean and tough cuts.

 It usually weighs in at around 6 to 8 oz. per steak.
 It comes as a perfectly round 4 to 6-inch cuts that is ½ to 1 inch thick.

-Although many chastise it for being tough, with a little preparation and the correct approach, it has the potential to be a flavorful and enjoyable meal.
+Although many chastise the eye of round for being tough — it will never be one of the best grilling steaks — with a little preparation and the correct approach, it has the potential to be a flavorful and enjoyable meal.

 Where Does it Come from on the Cow?